snkashis/android-docs/src/pages/navigation/overview/milestones.md

 title: "Milestones"
 description: "Mapbox Android Navigation SDK milestones"
 sideNavSections:
+  - title: "Default Milestones"
+  - title: "Milestone event listener"
   - title: "Building a custom milestone"
   - title: "Custom instructions"
-  - title: "Milestone event listener"
 ---
 # Milestones

-Navigation milestones inside the SDK provide a powerful way to give your user instructions at custom defined locations along their route.
+Navigation milestones inside the SDK provide a powerful way to give your user instructions or get cues to hide or show custom UI at defined locations along their route.
 You can create custom milestones that fit your particular app needs.

-## Default Milestones Provided by the SDK
+## Default Milestones

-### `VoiceInstructionMilestone`
+### VoiceInstructionMilestone

 The `VoiceInstructionMilestone` will fire every time it's time to announce an instruction along a given `DirectionsRoute`.
 This milestone provides a plain text instruction with `VoiceInstructionMilestone#getInstruction` as well as a SSML version of the same instruction with `VoiceInstructionMilestone#getSsmlAnnouncement`.
 SSML stands for Speech Synthesis Markup Language and is designed to work with [AWS Polly](https://aws.amazon.com/documentation/polly/).

-### `BannerInstructionMilestone`
+### BannerInstructionMilestone

 The `BannerInstructionMilestone` will fire every time textual instructions should be updated, most of the time in the format of a "banner" view on the top of the screen.
 This milestone provides a `BannerInstructions` object for the given point along the route.
 This object contains text and URLs for shield images that can be displayed on screen at the time the milestone fires.